utsoroy/Hospital/README.md

 Hospital Readmission Data

 The features in the data include:
-* Readmission.Status: 1 if readmitted, otherwise 0.
+* *Readmission.Status*: 1 if readmitted, otherwise 0.
 * Gender
 * Race
 * ER